zopefoundation/zope.ptresource/README.txt

 This package provides a "page template" resource class, a resource which content is processed with Zope Page Templates engine before returning to client.

+The resource factory class is registered for "pt", "zpt" and "html" file extensions in package's ``configure.zcml`` file.